 Loose coupling is an Archicture design technique that allows a solution to reduce dependencies between components in a system so that the impact of change is isolated.
 In turn, this reduces the total cost of ownership and impacts of changes, while enabling solution teams to engineer and maintain systematic solutions rapidly.

-Separate API’s into the 1 of the 3 API layers described.
+Separate APIs into the 1 of the 3 API layers described.

 Each API is categorized into Experience, Process, or System API and managed accordingly.